-Before we get into how to ask for a credit limit increase, let’s review what a credit limit is.
+Before we get into how to ask for a credit limit increase, let’s review a more basic question: What is a credit limit?

 A credit limit is the maximum amount your credit card issuer will allow you to charge on a single credit account.
 Pretty simple, right?
 But what actually happens if you meet or exceed that limit?